Philip-21/DVT/readme.md

 # DataValidator Library
- The DataValidator Library is a versatile tool for validating and transforming data into JSON format.
+  DVL is a versatile tool for validating and transforming data into JSON format.
 Whether you're handling API requests, database queries, or working with structured data, DataValidator simplifies the process.

 ## Features